dlaf88/dlaf88.github.io/_posts/2021-08-01-array-buffers-in-javascript.md

 ```

 Getting back to our original example:
-We have to change our bytes from this:
+We have to change our byte state from this:

 ```BASH
 00000000 00000000 00000000 00000000 00000000 00000000 00000000 00000000 00000000 00000000 00000000